mat-gur/CS499-Capstone/README.md

 Feel free to explore the project, review the enhancements, and reach out with any feedback or collaboration ideas.

+### 📝 Professional Self-Assessment

+As I complete my bachelor’s degree in computer science with a concentration in Information Security and present this ePortfolio, I recognize that it represents far more than a collection of technical artifacts, it is a reflection of my growth, my professional identity, and the career direction I am committed to pursuing.
+Throughout my time at Southern New Hampshire University, I have sharpened my skills, strengthened my confidence, and learned to approach new challenges with an open and adaptive mindset.
+This work shows my ability to solve problems, build secure and efficient systems, and think critically under pressure, qualities that employers seek in today’s evolving technology landscape.

+My career as a Test Technician for a defense contractors has given me valuable real-world experience in collaborating with engineers, troubleshooting complex systems, and maintaining high-stakes operational readiness.
+While working closely with electrical and software engineers, I have learned that effective collaboration goes beyond simply reporting a problem; it requires precise technical communication, detailed documentation, and a shared understanding of project goals.
+Whether reporting test results, describing software anomalies, or escalating urgent issues, I developed the ability to translate technical details for multiple audiences, a skill I now recognize as critical for working across disciplines.

+My decision to focus on Information Security was shaped by my experience serving in an acting role as Facility Security Officer (FSO) and Information Systems Security Manager (ISSM).
+In this position, I learned that cybersecurity is not only about preventing attacks but also about managing risk, safeguarding sensitive information, and ensuring compliance with strict regulations.
+This perspective deepened during courses like CYB 200: Cybersecurity Foundations, where I applied concepts such as least-privilege access, multi-factor authentication, and fail-secure system design to realistic security scenarios.
+These academic projects closely mirrored the real-world processes I use when handling controlled materials and managing security protocols.

+Across my program, I have built and refined skills in data structures and algorithms, software engineering, database management, and security.
+In IT 253, I assessed a company’s outdated security posture and produced formal recommendations to strengthen its technical, administrative, and physical controls.
+In CS 305, I implemented SHA-256 hashing in a secure Java application, scanned dependencies for vulnerabilities, and documented remediation steps.
+These experiences reinforced my ability to integrate security into all stages of the software development lifecycle.
+The artifacts in this portfolio represent the culmination of these experiences.
+The PC Audit Tool (Enhancement 1) showcases my software engineering and UI design abilities through modular programming, threaded operations for responsive performance, and integrated logging for audit trails.
+It also features directly applicable to real-world cybersecurity workflows.
+The MongoDB Dashboard (Enhancements 2 and 3) demonstrates my skills in both data structures and databases.
+By implementing a Binary Search Tree (BST) for efficient filtering, adding input validation and authentication, and applying MongoDB indexing, I created a secure and performant data analysis platform.

+Together, these artifacts present a complete picture of my capabilities: building secure, user-friendly applications; optimizing performance through intelligent data structures; and designing robust database solutions.
+More importantly, they illustrate my approach: blending academic learning with professional experience to create solutions that are functional, maintainable, and secure.

+As I move forward, I am confident that the skills and insights shown in this portfolio will contribute effectively to software development, cybersecurity, or systems engineering roles.
+This ePortfolio is not only the conclusion of my academic journey, but also a launchpad for the next stage of my career, where I will continue applying my expertise, collaborating with diverse teams, and delivering solutions that meet both technical and security demands.

 ---

 ### 📌 Project Overview